CapacitorSet/box-js/README.md

 --no-echo (Boolean): When the script prints data, do not print it to the console

+--no-kill (Boolean): Do not kill the application when runtime errors occur

 --no-eval-rewrite (Boolean): Do not rewrite `eval` so that its argument is rewritten

 --no-rewrite (Boolean): Do not rewrite the source code at all, other than for `@cc_on` support